J. Stanley Webster: Education and career

-Born on February 22, 1877, in Cynthiana, Harrison County, Kentucky, Webster attended the public schools and Smith's Classical School for Boys.
+Born on February 22, 1877, in Cynthiana, Kentucky, Webster attended the public schools and Smith's Classical School for Boys.
 He attended the University of Michigan Law School.
 He was admitted to the bar and entered private practice in Cynthiana from 1899 to 1906.
 He was prosecutor for Harrison County from 1902 to 1906.
 He moved west for his health to work a small ranch near Colbert, Washington, just north of Spokane, Washington in May 1906.
 He was chief assistant prosecutor for Spokane from 1907 to 1909.
 He was a Judge of the Superior Court of the State of Washington for Spokane County from 1909 to 1916.
 He was a lecturer on criminal and elementary law at Gonzaga University in Spokane.
 Webster was easily elected to a six-year term as an associate justice of the Washington Supreme Court in Olympia in 1916, and appointed early, November 20 by Governor Ernest Lister, to fill the vacancy.
 He resigned in May 1918 to run for United States Congress.